American Harp Foundation logo

 After marriage, she taught students in Portland, OR and played with the Portland Opera as well as playing for Broadway Musicals orchestras, etc. With her family, she spent two years in the San Diego area, playing in local orchestras, musicals and concerts while her husband Winston Maxwell was assigned as a doctor during the Vietnam War.

 Sally returned to Eugene where she began a twenty-year teaching career at the University of Oregon while continuing her performing career at the Eugene Symphony and orchestras throughout Oregon.
-She assumed leadership roles in the American Harp Society from its earliest days, serving as Northwest Regional Director, as a member of the AHS Board of Directors, on the Board of Readers for the AH Journal, and Chairman of the Harp Literature committee.
+She assumed leadership roles in the American Harp Society from its earliest days, serving as Northwest Regional Director, as a member of the AHS Board of Directors, on the Board of Readers for the American Harp Journal, and Chairman of the Harp Literature committee.
 She also served as Vice President of the AHS prior to serving as President from 1986-1988 and again from 1994-1998.

 As many people know, her mother Doris Calkins made it possible for the “Ruth Lorraine Close Awards” to be given to three young harpists annually/ nationally through the American Harp Society and the University of Oregon.
 Sally organized this competition each year.
 When those awards were no longer possible, she worked with Burton Adams to create and continue the “Anne Adams Awards.”